daplhall/dicechanics-webapp/README.md

 Current notes
 1. The client doens't preserve new lines, it should
 2. Because The APIs are on different addresses, when trying to post we get an error due to CORS
+3. The client should have a config for which api to call for pyhton.
+4. the client need to respond on errors
+5. the service should report back errors